voidwzrd/rcount/README.md

 # rcount
-Counts the number of directories with a git repo.
+CLI tool that shows how many local folders contain a git repo